backstage/backstage/beps/0005-split-backend-discovery/README.md

 this BEP.
 Describe why the change is important and the benefits to users.
 -->

 Split backends are a consistently difficult space to operate in and design for.
 There has been a growing desire for the framework to provide a way to get a list of the installed plugins.
-This was nearly impossible in the old backend, where plugins were hosted on unnormalized routes and had non-standard startup sequences.
+This was nearly impossible in the old backend, where plugins were hosted on denormalized routes and had non-standard startup sequences.
 In the new backend, this has become significantly more doable.
 Moving this forward would unblock a number of cases that require knowledge of your entire Backstage installation, namely a single OpenAPI spec for your instance, checking installed permissions, and DevTools information.

 Ideally, this work will also make it easier for adopters to go down the path of split backends.